twinj/InStruct4j/README.md

   - ATScript - an inner datum/struct to implement a byte array.
   - TParser - the basic parsing engine.

 This engine allows you to create parsing strategies via the [TParser.Strategy] interface.
 Several parsers can be created for several files or arrays.
 A TParser caches whichever values you need in between stream use.

+Each datum or variable read can be tested and edited for individual behaviours.

 Features
 -----
+> Java 7
+> Datum Precondition asserting
+> Datum Postcondition asserting
+> Datum flags which switch display, caching and memory behaviour.
+> Handles many data types and sizes; E.g. DWORD, UINT32, WORD, BYTE, QWORD, ULONG64, FLAGS, ENUMS... if a datatype does not exist it can be created very easily following the design pattern.

 Below is an example which showcases most of the features.
 A proper feature set will be released as the parser becomes more specialised.